strassek/storm/README.md

 of these launchers in Linux, this one aims to add support for the built in webcam.

-This project depends on PyUSB >= 1.0, PyGame.
+This project depends on PyUSB >= 1.0 and PyGame.

 ## Getting Started:

     git clone git://github.com/strassek/storm.git
     cd storm
-    sudo python runstorm.py
+    sudo python runstorm.py [camera]

 ## Usage:

 * Use wasd aim.
 * Press spacebar to fire.
+* q to quit.